-(a) Where a statement or proposed EHC Plan is in place, a detailed description of the child will be included.
+- (a) Where a statement or proposed EHC Plan is in place, a detailed description of the child will be included.
 The LA will consult with the school prior to naming it or amending part 4.
-The head teacher, SENCo and governors will discuss whether the school can make the provision outlined.

-(b) If a child is admitted directly from home, parents will be asked to complete an "All about me" booklet to provide detailed information regarding the child's preferences, strengths and needs.
-All known outside agencies will be consulted by the SENCO or Headteacher.

-(c)If a child is admitted from a nursery/other school, the SENCO will gather all relevant information from the feeder school and discuss needs with the parents.
+The head teacher, SENDCo and lead governor will discuss whether the school can make the provision outlined. - (b) If a child is admitted directly from home, parents will be asked to complete an "All about me" booklet to provide detailed information regarding the child's preferences, strengths and needs.
+All known outside agencies will be consulted by the SENDCO or Headteacher. - (c) If a child is admitted from a nursery/other school, the SENDCO will gather all relevant information from the feeder school and discuss needs with the parents.

-Following the consultation process the Headteacher and SENCO will advise the parents how the child's needs can be met within the school.
+Following the consultation process the Headteacher and SENDCO will advise the parents how the child's needs can be met within the school.
 The school will take measures to prepare for the entry of children with particular needs.

-The school governors have reviewed access and a plan is in place.
+The school governors have reviewed access and a plan is in place for children with mobility issues.
 Only parts of the school building currently have wheelchair access and specially adapted hygiene facilities.
+This will be taken into careful consideration when admitting a student who uses a wheelchair.

 (d) The school will participate in dual placement schemes where these are considered to be the best option for the child.
-However the placement must not interfere with the provision of an efficient education of other children.
+However, the placement must not interfere with the provision of an efficient education of other children.